-Paul is featuring as Theophile in the second series of History’s Knightfall, returning to television screens later this year.
+Paul featured as Theophile in the second series of History’s Knightfall.

 Created by Don Handfield and Richard Rayner, this slice of bloody historical fiction goes deep into the inner sanctum of the clandestine world of the Knights Templar.

 In the centuries prior the Poor Fellow-Soldiers of Christ and of the Temple of Solomon, to give their full title, quickly went from pious bodyguards protecting pilgrims during their travels across the Crusader states (collectively known as Outremer) to being the richest organisation in all of Christendom, possibly the entire world.